-⭐ Upside Analysis: Best Practices on how to build & Sell a Sports Performance Product to Pro teams
+⭐ Upside Analysis: Best Practices on How to Build & Sell Sports Performance Products to Pro teams

 We have been working with pro teams in the MLS, NBA, NFL, NHL, MLB, European soccer, pro tennis, pro rugby as well as Olympic teams for 10 years, and oftentimes we come across great sports performance products (sleep tech, hydration assessment, neurotech, injury prevention tools, GPS..) but many of them do not get enough traction for many reasons.
 Sometimes the product does not fit into the sports performance’s and athletes’ worflow.
 Other times the product is too expensive, or the management team of the startup just does not know how to work with pro teams.
 In this analysis we will go through what we believe are the best practices to build and sell a sports performance product to pro teams and leagues.

 Build a product that solves a team’s real problem: What is the point of building a product that does not solve a team’s problem?
-As Machar Reid, Innovation lead at Tennis Australia, explained to us:
+As Machar Reid, the Head of Innovation of Tennis Australia (Australian Open Tennis), GM at Wildcard Ventures, explained to us:

 “The mission for founders of sports performance products is really no different to other founders … it’s all about solving the right the problem in the right way.
 The context might be different but the challenge for founders is very very familiar”.

-Manuel Coutinho, Physiologist at Botafogo FC (Brazilian soccer team), elaborates a bit more on Machar’s assessment:
+Manuel Coutinho, former Physiologist at Botafogo FC (Brazilian soccer team), elaborates a bit more on Machar’s assessment:

 “I'm a startup enthusiast because startups can quickly solve problems.
 This greatly contributes to the development of technologies used in sports, which creates creative and very useful solutions.
 The growth of high-performance teams has reached a new level due to improvements in equipment and training solutions.
 The need for more efficient recovery processes has created a new demand in the market.
 Startups are critical to help clubs, athletes and coaches find new solutions there”.